Eligible Parties

 • the EPO is the ISA for this international application;

-• the EPO carried out the search report of the priority application.
+• the EPO has prepared the search report for the priority application.

 Form